Abdinasirsprograms/cardiscover/backend/cardiscover-backend/README.md

 ## Your next destination awaits!
 ![Logo](./src/main/resources/Logo/LogoWhiteBg.png)

-A backend web project created with Java SE 17.
+A backend web project created with Java JDK 17.

 I'm using the Spring Web MVC (model-view-controller) framework with a MYSQL database.